janelia-flyem/dvid/README.md

 and YZ orthogonal views or sparse volumes can compactly describe a neuron.
 The extra denormalized data is kept in the datastore until a node is archived, which removes all denormalized key­-value pairs associated with that version node.
 Views of the same data can be eventually consistent.
-(_Status: Multi-scale quadtrees in XY, XZ, YZ, and sparse volumes implemented.
-Octree planned by Q2 2014.
+(_Status: Multi-scale 2d images in XY, XZ, YZ, surface voxels and sparse volumes implemented.
+Multi-scale 3d, like an octree but also supporting arbitrary scaling levels for anisotropic data, is planned by Q2 2014.
 Framework for syncing of denormalized views planned Q1-2 2014._)
 * **Flexible Data Types**: DVID provides a well­-defined interface to data type code that can be easily added by users.
 A DVID server provides HTTP and RPC APIs, authentication, authorization, versioning, provenance, and storage engines.
 It delegates datatype­-specific commands and processing to